ajitk15/n8n_travel_planner/n8n_agent_guide.md

 ## 4. Pre-Requisites
 Before building your agent, you will need active accounts and API keys for the services used in the workflow.

+> **Note:** If you encounter any blocks or errors while setting up your OpenAI or SerpAPI accounts, try repeating the process.
+A second attempt often resolves the issue.

 ### 1. Sign up to n8n
 - **Cloud version:** Go to [n8n.cloud](https://n8n.cloud/) and sign up for an account.
 This is the easiest way to get started.